Abdul-Aziz026/Machine-Learning-Course-Theory-Fundamental./README.md

 Integrity means validity of data across the relationships.
 For example, in a customer database, there should be a valid customer, address and relationship between them.

+## Data Quality Problems
+◦ Noise
+◦ Outliers
+◦ Missing values
+◦ Duplicate or Redundant data
+### Noise
+In the context of data analysis, "data noise" refers to irrelevant, random, or extraneous information within a dataset.
+1. Noisy data (or corrupt data) are meaningless information
+2. It cannot be understood and interpreted correctly by machin
+3. It unnecessarily increases the amount of storage space required Noisy data can be caused by faulty data collection instruments, human or computer errors.